StreetVoice/HysteriaPlayer/README.md

 ### Add Frameworks

-Add CoreMedia.framework and AVFoundation.framework to your Link Binary With Libraries.
+Add CoreMedia.framework, AudioToolbox.framework and AVFoundation.framework to your Link Binary With Libraries.

 ### Copy provided point1sec.mp3 file to your Supporting Files